Homeโ€บCalculatorsโ€บConstructionโ€บAluminum Weight Calculator

 What is a Aluminum Weight?

 This tool applies the standard density of aluminum, 0.0975 lb per cubic inch, to the volume of your piece to produce an accurate weight estimate in pounds.
-Whether you're specifying stock for a fabrication shop, comparing supplier quotes, or estimating shipping costs for a batch of parts, knowing the exact weight ahead of time avoids surprises at checkout.
+Specifying stock for a fabrication shop, comparing supplier quotes, estimating shipping costs for a batch of parts, knowing the exact weight ahead of time avoids surprises at checkout.
 If your project also involves masonry or framing materials, tools like the Brick Calculator and Concrete Calculator can help you plan the rest of the build.

 How to use this Aluminum Weight calculator